valerianilucrezia/the-geometry-of-hidden-representations/README.md

-# the-geometry-of-hidden-representations
+# The geometry of hidden representations of protein language models
-Repository for the code of the paper The geometry of hidden representations of protein language models
+Repository for the code of the paper \url{https://www.biorxiv.org/content/10.1101/2022.10.24.513504v1}